roe-dl/weewx-DWD/README-en.md

 CSS class | Usage
 ----------|------
-`.dwdforecasttable` | all forecast tables, set for `<table>` `.dwdforecasttable-horizontal` | at the surrounding `<div>` of horizontal oriented tables `.dwdforecasttable-vertical` | at the surrounding `<div>` of vertical oriented tables `.weekend` | for the daily forecast at fields describing data of weekend days
+`.dwdforecasttable` | all forecast tables, set for `<table>` `.dwdforecasttable-symbol` | table header field containing the symbol of the observation type `.dwdforecasttable-description` | table header field containing the name of the observation type `.dwdforecasttable-unit` | table header field containing the unit `.dwdforecasttable-horizontal` | at the surrounding `<div>` of horizontal oriented tables `.dwdforecasttable-vertical` | at the surrounding `<div>` of vertical oriented tables `.weekend` | for the daily forecast at fields describing data of weekend days